6 Cement Stocks to Buy Right Now

 Loma Negra is a company based out of Argentina.
 It is the country’s largest producer of concrete, cement and lime.
 It was founded in 1926, and now has a market cap of $568 million.

 Its quarterly financial reports are down from last year, but its P/E ratio is about 12.
 This means it might be undervalued.
 Its stock dropped low back in March 2020, but it has been slowly coming back up.

 Zacks ranks Loma Negra as a hold with an A for Value, Growth, and Momentum.
 Even though they rank it as a hold, it might pay off to buy.
 Just make sure your portfolio’s balanced and prepared for anything.

 Cemex is a Mexican company that does business in many countries.
 It produces and distributes, cement, ready-mix concrete and aggregates in over 50 countries.
 It was founded in 1906, and now has a market cap of over $5 billion.

 Like many of the cement stocks on this list, it’s going through a small correction downwards.
 But I expect this to come back up soon with the infrastructure spending.

 There’s a very good chance we will be getting materials from our neighbor, Mexico.
 The stock, like thousands of others, was in a deep dip in April of 2020.
 After that, it started climbing steep and steady.
-Now, it’s seeing that correction I mentioned earlier.
+But with recent market volatility, it has seen another dip.

 Vulcan Materials (NYSE: VMC)

-Vulcan Materials has a dividend yield not far below 1%.
-The yield has come down as this cement stock has been climbing higher and higher.
+Vulcan Materials has a dividend yield just above 1%.
+The yield has gone up as this cement stock has dipped this year..

 Vulcan is rated by Zacks as a sell, and given a C for Value, Growth and Momentum.
 It would be smart to do some more research into this company.
 The government is going to need a lot of cement.
 And if there isn’t enough, it might be grabbing whatever it can get.